RohanTrix/Java-Competitive/Collections.md

 The below table shows the differences between various Legacy classes.
 The terms used in the table are same as the ones used in Collection classes table.

 ![](images/10.Leg_Class.png)

+## Facts about Collections
+1. TreeSet and TreeMap are sorted collections i.e they store the elements in an order.

+2. compareTo(Obj obj1) method needs to be implemented if the class implements comparable interface whereas compare(Obj obj1, Obj obj2) needs to be implemented if it implements comparator inyterface.

+3. After Java 1.5, TreeSet implements NavigableSet which in turn extends SortedSet.
+Earlier version used to have TreeSet implementing SortedSet.

+4. A Class must override hashCode method if its overridding equal method.
+Not doing the same may create trouble in with hash collections and hash search.

+5. A Class can override hashCode even if it's not overridding equals method.

+6. If equals method is not overridden, Two objects are treated equal only if they are same i.e obj1 == obj2.

+7. HashCode method should be implemeted such that it should generate same code for an object unless its state is changed.
+There shouldn't be use of random functions to generate the hashcode.

+8. Collection is an interface whereas Collections is a utility class.

+9. peek() method of PriorityQueue accesses the highest priority element but doesn't remove it , whereas poll() removes the highest priority element from the queue.

+10. Set can have only one null value but not more than one as duplicates are not allowed.

+11. `Collection<SuperClass>` cannot hold `Collection<BaseClass>`.

+      `Collection<SuperClass>` = new `ArrayList<SubClass>`;

+      results in compile time error.

+12. Collections can be of objects only and not of primitives.

+13. Arrays.sort only takes arrays as arguments whereas Collections.sort only takes list as argument.
+TreeSet is used for sorting Set and TreeMap is used for sorting Map.

+14. LinkedHashMap maintains the entries in the order in which they were last accessed.

+15. HashTable is thread safe whereas HashMap is not.
+That's why HashMap is faster than HashTable.

+16. HashMap can have null keys as well as null values whereas HashTable cannot have either.

+17. Sorted collections ( TreeMap , TreeSet ) cannot have heterogeneous objects.
+Reason being heterogenous object cannot be compared and hence elements cannot be sorted.
+It throws ArrayStoreException if we try to add non compatible object.

+18. Map interface doesn't extend the Collection interface.
+List, Set and Queue extends Collection interface.

+19. If an instance of a class needs to be added to a sorted collection, either the class implements comparable interface or Comparator should be specified during construction of sorted collection.